 Road Safety Week: we can all make a difference

-GEM Motoring Assist is encouraging every road user to get involved in Road Safety Week (18 – 24 November).
+GEM Motoring Assist is encouraging everyone to get involved in Road Safety Week (16 to 22 November).

-The theme for Road Safety Week, organised by the road safety charity Brake, is ‘step up for safe streets’, something fully supported by GEM, with opportunities for everyone to reflect on how they use the roads, and what they can do to reduce risk.
+The theme for Road Safety Week, organised by the road safety charity Brake, is ‘no need for speed’, something fully supported by GEM, with opportunities for everyone to reflect on how they use the roads, and what they can do to reduce risk.